Virginia Creeper and Wisteria: Pretty But Poisonous

 Many caterpillars have hairs or spines which are connected to poisonous glands.
 In contact with human skin, they can cause pain, itching, burning, swelling, and blistering.

-Abrus precatorius beans (also known as rosary peas or jequirity beans) are distinctive-looking red seeds with a black spot that are commonly used in jewelry and toys, especially from foreign sources.
-The entire plant is toxic, but the beans are highly toxic to humans.
-If eaten, A. precatorius seeds can cause symptoms such as nausea, vomiting, abdominal pain, and diarrhea.
+Abrus precatorius seeds (also known as rosary peas or jequirity beans) are distinctive-looking red seeds with a black spot that are occasionally used in jewelry and toys from foreign sources.
+The entire plant is toxic, and the seeds are highly toxic to humans.

 Chinaberry trees are an invasive species that can be harmful if any part is chewed on or swallowed.
 Ingestions of small amounts of plant material can cause gastrointestinal upset such as vomiting and diarrhea within 1 hour.
 Most reports of large ingestions resulting in severe symptoms have occurred in animals.